-A. Scoop 200-300 bees from brood area frames, into a container with a screened lid, and shake the container in windshield washing fluid (blue) or soapy water for several minutes, to dislodge the mites from the bees.
-Sampling from the brood area is important for accuracy, consistency and to reduce variability.
-To calculate approximate percent infestation level, count the number of dislodged mites, divide by the number of bees in the cup, and multiply by 100 (see above for spring and fall thresholds).

-B. Using a screen bottomboard, place a sticky board (sticky side up) into the space between the screen and floor of the bottomboard.
-Sticky boards are commercially available or can be made using a sticky spreadable substance, such as a thin layer of Tanglefoot on white cardboard, plastic or similar media.
-As a general guideline of natural varroa mite drop during brooding periods; 1 varroa mite per 24-hr suggests an infestation level of at least 1%, whereas natural mite drop of 30-40 mites per 24-hr period suggests an infestation level of approximately 5% -- Note that natural varroa mite drop is affected by a number of factors including weather and genetics.
+- A. Scoop 200-300 bees from brood area frames, into a container with a screened lid, and shake the container in windshield washing fluid (blue) or soapy water for several minutes, to dislodge the mites from the bees.
+Sampling from the brood area is important!
+It helps to ensure accuracy, consistency and to reduce variability.
+To calculate approximate percent infestation level, count the number of dislodged mites, divide by the number of bees in the cup, and multiply by 100.
+See above for spring and fall thresholds. - B. Using a screen bottom-board, place a sticky board (sticky side up) into the space between the screen and floor of the bottomboard.
+Commercial sticky boards are available or they can be made using a sticky spreadable substance, such as a thin layer of Tanglefoot on white cardboard, plastic or similar media.
+As a general guideline, natural varroa mite drop of 1 varroa mite per 24-hr suggests an infestation level of at least 1%.
+Whereas, natural mite drop of 30-40 mites per 24-hr period suggests an infestation level of approximately 5%.
+Note that natural varroa mite drop is affected by a number of factors including weather and genetics, so sampling over several days can help to minimize these influences when calculating estimated average mite fall.

 It is for this reason that monitoring should occur over several days (i.e. 2-3 days) and that the average daily mite drop be calculated by dividing the number of mites by the number of days the sticky boards have been in the hive.

-APISTAN® (Apistan® anti-Varroa mite strips) Active ingredient: 10% Fluvalinate (fluvalinate-tau) FOR CONTROL OF VARROA MITES The label can be found online at: http://pr-rp.hc-sc.gc.ca/1_1/pr_web.ve1?p_ukid=2941
+APISTAN® (Apistan® anti-Varroa mite strips) Application Active ingredient: 10% Fluvalinate (fluvalinate-tau)

+The label can be found online at: http://pr-rp.hc-sc.gc.ca/ls-re/index-eng.php (search "apistan")

-At this time, varroa resistance to Apistan® is widespread in the province; therefore when using this product, control may be inadequate or variable & close monitoring is critical.
+At this time, varroa resistance to Apistan® is widespread in the province; so control using this product may produce variable results, therefore monitoring efficacy is critical.